magento/devdocs/guides/v2.2/cloud/cdn/fastly-waf-service.md

 The WAF service provides the following benefits:

--  **PCI compliance**—WAF enablement ensures that {{ site.data.var.ee }} storefronts in production environments meet PCI DSS 6.6 security requirements.
+-  **PCI compliance**—WAF enablement ensures that {{ site.data.var.ee }} storefronts in Production environments meet PCI DSS 6.6 security requirements.
 -  **Default WAF policy**—The default WAF policy, configured and maintained by Fastly, provides a collection of security rules tailored to protect your {{ site.data.var.ee }} web applications from a wide range of attacks, including injection attacks, malicious inputs, cross-site scripting, data exfiltration, HTTP protocol violations, and other [OWASP Top Ten](https://www.owasp.org/index.php/Top_Ten) security threats.
--  **WAF onboarding and enablement**—Magento deploys and enables the default WAF policy in your production environment within 2-3 weeks of the environment being fully provisioned.
+-  **WAF onboarding and enablement**—Magento deploys and enables the default WAF policy in your Production environment within 2 to 3 weeks after provisioning is final.
 -  **Operations and maintenance support**—
-   -  Magento and Fastly set up and manage your WAF logs and alerts.
+   -  Magento and Fastly set up and manage your logs and alerts for the WAF service.
-   -  Magento triages customer support tickets related to WAF issues that block legitimate traffic as Priority 1 issues.
+   -  Magento triages customer support tickets related to WAF service issues that block legitimate traffic as Priority 1 issues.
-   -  Automated WAF version upgrades ensure immediate coverage for new or evolving exploits.
+   -  Automated upgrades to the WAF service version ensure immediate coverage for new or evolving exploits.
 See [WAF maintenance and upgrades](#waf-maintenance-and-updates).

 The WAF service is available on Production environments for all {{ site.data.var.ece }} Pro and Starter plans at no additional cost.